Depression affects as many as 1 in 5 people in the world (1).

 Inflammation is a healthy and normal response by the body, but it’s intended to be a short-term response, not a chronic overactivation.

 - If you’re allergic to a food, and you keep eating it, that’s an inflammatory trigger that can lead to depression.

 - If you have an underlying infection that has not been addressed, that’s an underlying inflammatory trigger.

 - If you’re overweight, you are bathing your body in a sea of inflammatory chemicals every minute of every day.

 A multi-faceted approach to depression is necessary.
 The interplay between the gut, brain, and immune system is just too complex to just focus on one or two neurotransmitter pathways at a time.

 What makes inflammation tricky is that these changes do not happen overnight.
-It is over weeks, months and years that inflammation puts extra strain on the body that eventually can lead to disease and mood imbalance.
+It is over weeks, months, and years that inflammation puts extra strain on the body which eventually can lead to disease and mood imbalance.